 I’m not saying we should not take care of ourselves!
 On the contrary!
 If beauty gives you happiness, just go ahead!
 But before you get your nose done, ask yourself whether it is a real problem, or if there is a deeper root of your unhappiness.

-The beginning of my return to my true self.
-We all know how hot Africa is.
 In Nigeria, the constant temperature is at least 30 degrees Celsius, and humidity is at least 60 %.
 Now, imagine what it looks like to wear makeup in such weather!
 Useless!
-Makeup literally melts and mixed with sweat is bad for skin.
+Makeup literally melts and mixed with sweat is bad for my skin.
 The first thing I did after less than a month of living in Nigeria – I stopped using makeup completely!
 The amount of time and money I saved in the past years, I cannot help but smile with pleasure when I think of it!
 If you see me wearing makeup in the picture, know that it is for some event outside of Nigeria or I have made myself up in some mobile app.

 Next and maybe the best thing I’ve done for myself, and I did not plan it – I stopped tanning!
 For the first couple of weeks, after I moved to Abuja, I went to the pool and tried to sunbathe.
 But the African sun is not like the sun above Europe or USA!
 I’ve burnt so much, that it was actually suffering.
 Suddenly I became pale.
-For years I was dark thanks to seas and tanning beds.
+For years I was dark skinned thanks to months by the sea and tanning beds.
 But I learned to love being pale.
-I’m so special, I’m just different!
 Not to mention how much younger my skin looks.

 And now my favorite thing about Nigerian culture – in Nigeria I’m skinny!
 Here, thick women, or let me be precise- overweight women are popular!
 Having extra weight and big tummy is associated with health, wealth and fertility.
-And that’s a real beauty to them (crazy, right?).
+And that’s a real beauty to them (crazy how different countries see beauty differently, right?).
 I do not know how many times I heard that I “have to gain weight”, that I “look sick” and that “I have no curves”!
 It is a compliment here when somebody tells you “you’re getting fat”.
 Oh, cultures and diversities!
 Feels so good after years of suffering and starvation!

 Of course, I do not take their advice to “get fat”.
 Not because it is my obsession or priority to be “skinny”, but because of my health.
 I’m still trying to be beautiful but in a different way.